 "No, you're mad if you think you can say something like that to Harry and get away with it!" she said.

 "Nice use of grammatical context.
 Now, I'm busy."

 "I don't care."
 She pushed passed him and entered the room.
 Halting by the bed, she spun around to face him and crossed her arms.

 Was that supposed to be threatening?
 Perhaps having Harry Fucking Potter as her boyfriend had made her somewhat blasé when it came to smouldering, dangerous-type blokes, but Ginny had never found Scott intimidating.
-Granted, that had been back at Hogwarts when he was a teen and didn't loom over her quite so much as he did now, with his musculature, razor-sharp grey gaze and endless Muggle implements of murder.
+Granted, that had been back at Hogwarts when he was a teen and didn't loom over her quite so much as he did now, with his musculature and endless Muggle implements of murder.
 But she remained unafraid, because she knew he would never hurt her.
-Oh, sure, he'd dismember a room full of Death Eaters with terrifying efficiency if he had to, but he'd never lift a finger against his Primes.
+Oh, sure, he'd dismember a room full of Death Eaters if he had to, but he'd never lift a finger against his Primes.
 She had his number.

 So he could stand there and look at her with the same intense, slightly unhinged glare that he'd used on certain Slytherins, but she really didn't care.
-She could see the cracks in the façade — the slight softness at the edges of his eyes, and the way his shoulders slumped.
+She could see the cracks in the façade, the slight softness at the edges of his eyes, the way his shoulders slumped.
 She knew he was trying to intimidate her.
-When he was staring down a Slytherin in the hallways, he didn't have to try.
-An air of imminent violence would come over him, and he just was.
+When he was staring down a Slytherin in the hallways, he didn't have to try: an air of imminent violence would come over him, and he just was.
 That air was conspicuously absent.

 Also, he was wearing nothing but an old t-shirt and boxers which displayed his hairy legs and rather knobbly knees.
 So that was really working against him.

 "I think it's a perfect time to assert myself," she said.